-The following table summarizes the previous expenditures and LTD expenditure on exploration properties in Mexico.
-This table includes the costs associated with the Cordero project.
-On September 26, 2008, the Mexican properties were sold to Valley High Ventures Ltd. ("Valley High") and therefore the following table only includes expenditure to that date:
+Not included in above table, is expenditure and LTD expenditure on exploration properties in Mexico.
+On September 26, 2008, the Company sold its Mexican properties to Valley High Ventures Ltd. ("Valley High") prior to disposal it had spent approximately \$2.0 million in Mexico.